mekhod/imdb_rating/README.md

 # IMDB practice project

 ## Project Overview
-In this practice project a dataset of IMDB review labeled positive or negative is used to train a deep nueral network binary classifier.
+In this practice project a labeled IMDB review dataset (positive or negative) is used to train a deep nueral network binary classifier.

 ## Steps:
 * The dataset is loaded and preprocessed using the Tokenizer method available in keras.preprocessing.text.